adas131/API/README.md

 ------------ | -------------
 **new** | waiting for payment
-**received** | payment registered and waiting for confirmation **confirmed** | payment confirmed by InPay
+**received** | payment registered and waiting for confirmation **suspected** | payment may take longer to confirm or may be rejected by the network, possible double spend **confirmed** | payment confirmed by InPay
 **paid** | payment included in closed settlement and sent to your bank account **expired** | payment expired